Ted Wheeler: George Floyd protests

 Throughout the protests, local activists called for Wheeler's resignation, for various reasons.
-Some believed that he had not spoke up strongly enough against excessive use of force against protesters; others were frustrated he hasn't done more to end the nightly demonstrations and the property damage, small fires and provocations of police that usually accompany them; and some felt that he had not sufficiently handled issues such as the COVID-19 pandemic and related recession, homelessness, a lack of affordable housing, a spike in gun crime, race relations, and economic inequality.
+Some believed that he had not spoken up strongly enough against excessive use of force against protesters; others were frustrated he had not done more to end the nightly demonstrations and the property damage, small fires and provocations of police that usually accompanied them; and some felt that he had not sufficiently handled issues such as the COVID-19 pandemic and related recession, homelessness, a lack of affordable housing, a spike in gun crime, race relations, and economic inequality.
 The Oregonian reported: "Critics and observers largely fault Wheeler not for what he's said or done as much as the tepid manner in which he's addressed key issues and the steps and stands he hasn't taken."

 During the Portland foreclosure protest, Wheeler said, "There will be no autonomous zone in Portland."

 By the end of 2020, the number of protest actions had dwindled, but those who remained were radicalized.
 On New Year's Day 2021, Wheeler—angered by repeated vandalism of downtown shops as well as violence on New Year's Eve (in which a few dozen shot fireworks at the Multnomah County Justice Center and smashed windows in downtown Portland)—vowed zero tolerance for criminal behavior by "violent antifa and anarchists ... rampaging through Portland" and called upon the Oregon Legislature to impose harsher sentencings for repeat offenses of vandalism and destruction.
 Wheeler said that his "good-faith efforts at deescalation have been met with scorn by antifa and anarchists bent on destruction"; said that the acts of those responsible were "height of selfishness"; and pledged that he would "push back harder" against violent agitators.

 In March 2021, after marchers started to smash windows at night in the Pearl District, Portland police used kettling tactics to herd about 100 people onto a single, enclosed city block, and detained the crowd, stating that they were doing so due to suspicion of criminal conduct.
 Police ordered those detained to sit on the ground, required each one to identify themselves, and took photographs of each person.
 Police arrested those who refused to cooperate, and charges were brought against 13 people on various charges.
 Police reported seizing crowbars, knives, hammers, bear spray, and firearms from those detained.
 Wheeler strongly supported the police tactic as appropriate and lawful, and many Pearl District residents and business owners supported it.
 Conversely, the tactic was condemned by the American Civil Liberties Union and other groups as "aggressive and indiscriminate."
-In a heated exchange at an subsequent event, Wheeler rejected an attendee's defense of the vandalism as "protest" and rejected the attendee's demand for police defunding and Wheeler's resignation.
+In a heated exchange at a subsequent event, Wheeler rejected an attendee's defense of the vandalism as "protest" and rejected the attendee's demand for police defunding and Wheeler's resignation.
 Wheeler said, "I was elected through a democratic process and I still believe in democracy.
 I don’t believe in anarchy."